terminusdb/terminusdb-docs/md/landing/explanation.md

 ## WOQL

-A brief explanation of the TerminusDB Web Objects Query Langauge (WOQL.)
+A brief explanation of the TerminusDB web object Query Langauge (WOQL.)

 [WOQL](explanation/explanation-woql)